Expand your study of Art History for Preschoolers with more hands-on exploration featuring 15 Matisse art projects for kids.

 Our very first Art History for Kids activity worked on scissor skills, encouraging my preschooler to Paint with Scissors as we explored vibrant cardstock cutouts, inspired by Matisse.
 This is a great basic activity, replicable by kids at any age.
 Nurture Store explores cutouts similarly, with a little added structure using Henri Matisse’s The Snail for inspiration.

 For a more independent set-up, we love this large scale magnetic wall for a Paper Cut-Out Collage by Buggy and Buddy that can be a group effort and changed repeatedly.
+You can even explore Matisse Inspired Art with toddlers with this simple sensory bin set up!

 Add more variety to your collages (and more homage to Matisse) by using varied colored backgrounds for Kids’ Matisse Inspired Collages by Pink Stripy Socks.
 And if you really want to get authentic, Wilder Paint Splatters actually paints their own paper for the cutouts in their Marvelous Matisse Cut Outs project.